-If you’re feeling the January blues already, then this news might just make you feel so much better.
+If you’re feeling the winter blues already, then this news might just make you feel so much better.

 According to one psychologist, there’s no need to pack away your Christmas decorations just yet – keeping up your festive lights is actually good for your mental health.